The California Law Driving Litigation Against Automakers

 The automobile industry is key to the American cultural landscape, defining the economic growth experienced by the country in the 20th Century.
 About 92 percent of American households have access to at least one car, and trucks carry goods across the nation.

-As often comes with an object so integral to most Americans’ daily lives, the car often finds its way to the legal system.
-Auto accidents are the source of many lawsuits, and the auto manufacturers themselves are at the center of many cases.
+As with anything so integral to most Americans’ daily lives, the car often finds its way to the legal system.
+Auto accidents are the source of many lawsuits, and the auto manufacturers themselves are also subject to litigation.

 Docket Alarm analysis of the so-called Big Three American automakers – Ford, General Motors, and Stellantis – reveals that the companies face a disproportionate amount of federal litigation in California courts.